 - A Trip to the National Apple Harvest Festival

 - Be a Kid Again Night

 - Pre-Snowball Mocktail Party

-The RISE program has a student house leader, James Lamb, and is overseen by Andy Hileman, Assistant Director for the Office of Residential Education.
+The RISE program has a student house leader and is overseen by Andy Hileman, Assistant Director for the Office of Residential Education.
 If you have questions concerning the RISE program please contact Andy Hileman.